Human Rights Act and Judicial Review

-Sam Grant, Liberty policy and campaigns manager, said:
+Sam Grant, Liberty’s head of policy and campaigns, said:

 “We all want to live in an equal, just and fair society – and our laws and legal processes allow ordinary people to hold governments and public authorities to account when they get it wrong.
 But the recommendations announced today show these basic principles of democracy are under attack.
 By suggesting it shouldn’t be possible to bring legal challenges against certain decisions, and limiting court powers when they find the Government has acted unlawfully – the Government is stifling people’s ability to challenge its decisions through the courts, even if those decisions cause harm or infringe basic human rights.

 “This Government, through its handling of the Windrush scandal, has shown why its treatment of migrants must be scrutinized and its decisions sometimes contested.
 And while this Government is targeting migrants in a popularist move to push through these changes, the fact is these changes would affect all of us, reducing our ability to stand up for our rights.